seanclifford/inaturalist-tools/README.md

 This tool is made to allow for fast annotations, targeting mobile devices mainly, but with full keyboard support for laptops and desktops

 ## TODO List
-- Prevent double click chips (disable while waiting)
+- Infinite scroll loading
 - Display correctly on mobile where aspect ratio is thinner than 1:2
 - Remove title bar and vertical scrolling
 - Zoom images functionality (how to do this?) - maybe click and hold = zoomed, then drag to move image around somehow
-- Flick through multiple images per obs
+- Improve method for changing images?
 - Welcome page for first time with some suggested filters
 - Settings to choose filters
 - Settings to choose site